hackerb9/Tandy-Terminfo/README.md

     export TERM=td200

-There are different terminal types for the Model 100 (td100) and the Model 200 (td200) as those have a different number of lines.
+There are different terminal types for the Model 100 (`td100`) and the Model 200 (`td200`) as those have a different number of lines.

 There are also different types depending upon whether you have your status line disabled or not.
-If you disable the status line, use the `-ns` (no-status) variant, like so,
+By default it is presumed you will disable the status line by pressing the LABEL button.
+If you do not wish to disable the status line, use the `-s` variant, like so,

-    export TERM=td200-ns
+    export TERM=td200-s

-For convenience, there are aliases so you can refer to the TERM by number of lines instead.
+For convenience, there are aliases so you can refer to the TERM by number of lines instead of whether it has a status line (`td200-15`).

 # The list of available terminals